SUNDAY 18th June 2023

 3:30 – 4:00: Marketing session

-A session focusing on customer loyalty, with Andrew Ritchie, Robbie Egan and David Parritt discussing loyalty – at individual store level, at an industry level, and how we can leverage BookPeople Gift Cards to keep customers coming to our bookshops.
+A session focusing on customer loyalty, with Andrew Ritchie and BookPeople's marketing manager David Parritt discussing loyalty – at the individual store level, at an industry level, and how we can leverage BookPeople Gift Cards to keep customers coming to our bookshops.

 4:00 – 4:30: Closing keynote